- Nintendo

 How to recycle or repair Nintendo products:

-We provide a free courtesy product Take Back Program for the recycling of Nintendo hardware, software, accessories, and rechargeable batteries to consumers in the U.S. and Canada.
-In addition, we will also accept video game consoles made by other companies from consumers who also have purchased a Nintendo console.
+• We provide a free courtesy product Take Back Program for the recycling of Nintendo hardware, software, accessories, rechargeable batteries, and other consumer electronics to those living in the U.S. and Canada.

-To participate in the Take Back Program, we need to send you a shipping label so that you can send in your products for recycling.
-Send an email to takebackprogram@noa.nintendo.com and we will send you complete instructions.
+• To participate in the Take Back Program, we need to send you a pre-paid shipping label so that you can send in your products for recycling.
+Please email takebackprogram@noa.nintendo.com and we will send you complete instructions.

 *Additional information on Nintendo of America's recycling efforts:

-Nintendo supports the goals of certifications such as R2 and e-Stewards, and we believe that a successful national recycling certification program must be supported by government, business and affiliated associations.
-Nintendo partners with an R2 certified national recycler with a commitment to environmental stewardship that meets our Corporate Social Responsibility goals and values, and we require the following from our recycling partner:
+Nintendo supports the goals of certifications such as R2 and e-Stewards, and we believe that a successful national recycling certification program must be supported by government, business, and affiliated associations.
+Nintendo partners with R2 certified national recyclers who are committed to environmental stewardship that meets our environmental sustainability goals and values, and we require the following from our recycling partners:

 **Your personal information:

-If your Nintendo Switch, Wii U, Wii, Nintendo DSi or family of Nintendo 3DS products is functional enough to do so, remove any personal information from it before you sell, donate or recycle it.
-For steps to remove your personal information, use these links:
+If your Nintendo Switch, Wii U, or Nintendo 3DS product is functional enough to do so, please remove any personal information from it before you sell, donate or recycle it.
+For steps to remove your personal information, visit the following links:

-For consumer protection, we dismantle and crush all items received through our Take Back prior to shipping them out to be shredded for recycling.
-This process permanently destroys all consumer data contained on the system before it leaves our facility.
+For consumer protection, we dismantle Nintendo products received through our Take Back Program prior to shipping them out to be recycled.
+The recycling process permanently destroys all consumer data contained on Nintendo products.

 More about Nintendo of America and the environment

-For additional information on Nintendo of America's efforts to protect the environment and better the community, please read our Corporate Social Responsibility Report.
+For additional information on Nintendo of America's efforts to protect the environment and better the community, please read more on our Corporate Social Responsibility Information Site.